CharDiff-LP: A Diffusion Model with Character-Level Guidance for License Plate Image Restoration: Method

 \subsection{Character-Level Prior}

-We construct character-level priors from the low-resolution license plate image \( x^{LQ} \), where each prior is composed of a semantic embedding and a spatial mask: $\{(e_i, M_i)\}_{i=1}^n$.
-The extraction process consists of three stages: character segmentation, character recognition, and embedding projection.
+We construct character-level priors from the low-quality license plate image \( x^{LQ} \), which consist of semantic embeddings and spatial masks for individual characters, denoted as $\{(e_i, M_i)\}_{i=1}^n$.
+The extraction process comprises three stages: character segmentation, character recognition, and embedding projection.

-\textbf{(1) Character Segmentation and Mask Generation} To localize character regions, we utilize a CRAFT-based text detector~\cite{baek2019craft}, fine-tuned on an internal dataset, which is independent of the Roboflow-LP and Dashcam-LP datasets employed for training and evaluation in this study. .
-The dataset was built by collecting real-world license plate images from the Platesmania platform~\cite{2025platesmania} and manually annotating character-level regions.
-The model outputs quadrilateral character regions, which are converted into axis-aligned bounding boxes \( \{B_i\} \) through post-processing.
-For each bounding box, we generate a binary mask \( M_i \in \{0,1\}^{H \times W} \), where only the elements inside the region are set to one.
+\textbf{(1) Character Segmentation and Mask Generation} To localize character regions, we utilize a CRAFT-based text detector~\cite{baek2019craft} fine-tuned on an internal license plate dataset collected from~\cite{2025platesmania} that is independent of Roboflow-LP and Dashcam-LP.
+The detector outputs quadrilateral character regions, which are converted into axis-aligned bounding boxes $\{B_i\}$ through post-processing.
+For each bounding box, we generate a binary mask $M_i \in \{0,1\}^{H \times W}$, where only the elements inside the region are set to one.
 These masks are resized to match the resolution of the U-Net feature map used in the CHARM module.
-The segmentation module is frozen during training.
+The segmentator is frozen during training.

 \textbf{(2) Character Recognition} We crop the segmented character regions and feed them to the OCR module to predict their class labels.
-We adopt MGP-STR~\cite{wang2022mgpstr} for the OCR module, as it consistently outperforms other recognizers, such as ASTER~\cite{shi2018aster}, MORAN~\cite{luo2019moran}, and CRNN~\cite{shi2016crnn}, in preliminary experiments.
-To enhance robustness to low-quality inputs, we further fine-tuned MGP-STR using low-quality license plate images synthesized by an artificial degradation model.
-The parameters of the OCR model remain frozen during the training of the diffusion model.
+We adopt MGP-STR~\cite{wang2022mgpstr}, a strong scene-text recognizer, as the OCR module.
+To improve robustness to low-quality inputs, we further fine-tune it on artificially degraded license plate images, and keep the OCR model frozen during the training of the diffusion model.

 \textbf{(3) Character Embedding} The recognized character labels are one-hot encoded, and then converted into character embeddings \( \{e_i\}_{i=1}^n \) by a lightweight Transformer encoder.
 Unlike the previous two modules, the embedding module is trained jointly with the diffusion model, allowing it to learn task-specific representations to guide the restoration process.